uberpixel/Documentation/modules/bullet/rbcollision_object.rst

 	.. function:: short int GetCollisionFilter() const

-		Set the filter for determining what this can collide with.
+		Get the filter for determining what this can collide with.

 	.. function:: short int GetCollisionFilterMask() const

+		Get the filter mask for determining what this can collide with.

 	.. function:: PhysicsMaterial *GetMaterial() const